justinclift/multi_disk_tester/README.md

 ## Usage:

-Because the code doesn't handle *sudo* at all, so you'll need to ensure your user can write to the disk devices you need first:
+Because the code doesn't handle *sudo* at all, you'll need to ensure your user has permission to write to the disk devices first:

 ```
 $ sudo chmod o+rw /dev/zvol/rpool/disktests1 /dev/zvol/rpool/disktests2